Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 Border security

-The House Homeland Security Committee is proposing tens of billions of dollars to bolster border security, including $46.5 billion to expand and modernize the border barrier system.
+The legislation calls for tens of billions of dollars to bolster border security, including $46.5 billion to expand and modernize the border barrier system.
 Planned investments include the completion of 700 miles of primary wall, the construction of 900 miles of river barriers, and the replacement of 141 miles of vehicle and pedestrian barriers.

 Federal employee retirement benefits

-The plan approved by Republicans on the House Oversight Committee, which is tasked with cutting at least $50 billion in spending, would require federal employees to contribute more to their pensions and make other changes to their retirement benefits.
+The package would require federal employees to contribute more to their pensions and make other changes to their retirement benefits, reducing spending by about $51 billion, according to the CBO.

 The most significant measure would be raising the Federal Employees Retirement System contribution rate for many current civilian and postal employees to 4.4% of their salary.
 Those hired prior to 2014 generally contribute either 0.8% or 3.1%, while more recent hires generally already contribute 4.4%.